 Since the days of Homer and the Bible, salacious stories have been the norm in human literature.
 E.L.
 James wasn’t the first to write about BDS&M try the Marquis De Sade or Anne Desclos.
 Think thrillers are a bit too violent and filled with sex these days then, try the Iliad or the Cypria.

-I’ll break this down even further: In 1990, vampires became huge when a series of Anne Rice’s novel Interview With A Vampire went to the big screen.
+I’ll break this down even further: In 1990, vampires became huge when Anne Rice’s novel Interview With A Vampire went to the big screen.
 Then two of the biggest stars Tom Cruise and Brad Pitt, were cast as the lead characters and the movie made a fortune so a few years later Queen of the Damned, was released.
 History went on to repeat itself in 2008, when Stephanie Meyer’s vampire novel Twilight, was release and made into a series of movies as well.

 Around that same time in the 90’s several of Danielle Steel’s romance novels ruled the bestsellers list and were eventually made into television movies.
 Today, Nicolas Sparks and Nora Roberts, are enjoying that same success in the 21st century.
 Noticing the cycle here?